pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 If you then modify your filtered dataframe (e.g. adding a column), you get the unnecessary SettingWIthCopyWarning (with confusing message).
-The only way to get rid of the warning is by doing a defensive copy (`df_filtered = df[df["A"] > 1].copy()`, which results in copying the data twice).
+The only way to get rid of the warning is by doing a defensive copy (`df_filtered = df[df["A"] > 1].copy()`, which results in copying the data twice in the current implementation, Copy-on-Write would not require ``.copy()`` anymore).

 _With the current proposal_, the filtered dataframe is never a view and the above workflow would work as expected without warning (and thus without needing the extra